-Since its genesis, RNPP has developed into a diverse partnership of over 40 organizations including federal and state agencies, local non-profits, commercial growers, indigenous tribes, land trusts, and other private landowners who meet regularly to take on the many native plant-related challenges faced in the Rogue Basin.
-Through regular stakeholder meetings and the work of a part-time coordinator, RNPP has cultivated a list of stakeholder concerns, a 5-year plan for dealing with these concerns.
-RNPP also built a partnership website (www.roguenativeplants.org) with an events calendar, resources library, and an online marketplace for native plants and seeds.
+Through regular stakeholder meetings and the work of a part-time coordinator, RNPP is busy implementing its strategic plan for addressing the challenges of producing native seeds and plants.
+The RNPP website provides partners and the interested public with an events calendar, a resources library, and an online marketplace for native plants and seeds.
 They also coordinate regular volunteer-powered seed collection events aimed at educating the public about native plants while providing wild-collected seed for local restoration projects.
 Twice yearly, it holds an increasingly popular sale of native plants.

-Progress towards fulfilling RNPP’s mission would not be possible without the support of a number of funding organizations including the Bureau of Land Management, Klamath Siskiyou National Forest, US Fish and Wildlife Service, Oregon Department of Transportation, the Nature Conservancy, Oregon State Parks and through RBP’s role as fiscal sponsor for these funding opportunities.
+Progress towards fulfilling RNPP’s mission would not be possible without the support of numerous funders.
+These include the Bureau of Land Management, Klamath Siskiyou National Forest, U.S. Fish and Wildlife Service, Oregon Department of Transportation, The Nature Conservancy, Oregon State Parks and through RBP’s role as fiscal sponsor for the federal funding opportunities.